 LAN vs. MAN vs. WAN

-- LANs use wifi and Ethernet cables for transmission, and they transmit the data faster than both MAN and WAN.
+LANs utilize wifi and Ethernet cables for data transmission, providing faster data transfer compared to both MAN and WAN.

-- WANs use optic wires and satellites for transmission
+MANs typically employ modems and wired connections, while WANs use optic wires and satellites for transmission.